 The Lifeline program then grants a phone plan options package that includes unlimited talk, unlimited texting, and 4.5 GB data per month.

-Applications take about three minutes online; verification is, and a single household receives only one discount.
+Applications take about three minutes online; verification is required, and a single household receives only one discount.

 Service must be used at least once every 30 days, and you may need to submit a government ID or income proof.